Where is my refund?

 Yes!
-You may avoid the failure to file penalty by filing a return even if you can’t pay the balance due.
+You may avoid the failure to file penalty by filing a return, even if you are unable to pay the balance due.

-Can I claim my grandkids, niece or nephew as a dependent if I support them?
-What about my girlfriend (or boyfriend)?
+Can I claim my grandchildren, niece, or nephew as a dependent if I support them?
+What about my girlfriend or boyfriend?

-You may be able to claim your grandkids, niece, nephew or significant other if certain conditions are met.
-IRS dependent laws are complex.
-Consult your tax preparer or www.irs.gov and search dependents for more details.
+You may be able to claim your grandchildren, niece, nephew, or significant other if certain conditions are met; IRS dependent laws are complex.
+Consult your tax preparer or visit www.irs.gov and enter “dependents” into the search box for more details.

 I received a letter from the IRS.
 What should I do?

-I don’t remember the last time I filed; will you prepare tax returns for previous years?
+I don’t remember the last time I filed.
+Will ABDC prepare tax returns for previous years?